Conducting Inspections with DroneDeploy

 Screenshot 2025-02-28 at 3.10.41 PM.png

-Fill out the Type, Status, Summary, and Severity.
-Then click Done.
+4. Fill out the Type, Status, Summary, and Severity fields.
+Then click Done

 Screenshot 2025-02-28 at 3.12.08 PM.png

-An orange photo marker will denote the field note.
+• An orange photo marker indicates the Field Note

 Screenshot 2025-02-28 at 3.13.15 PM.png

-Once your data has been uploaded and processed, conduct your immersive 3D inspection from the comfort of your office.
-First, view the 3D model and then click the "Inspect" button at the top of the model to switch to inspection mode.
+1. View the 3D model and then click the Inspect button at the top of the model to switch to inspection mode.

 Screenshot 2025-02-28 at 3.35.08 PM.png

-When you are in inspection mode, you can click on points within the 3D model to open high-resolution photos of that location.
-Then, zoom and pan into the original source photo to look for problems.
-To exit an individual photo, either click the 'X' in the top right corner of the image or press the 'Esc' key.
+2. When in inspection mode, you can click on points within the 3D model to open high-resolution photos of that location.

 Screenshot 2025-02-28 at 4.04.32 PM.png